flaviumircia/web-vanilla-app/README.md

-# Pibd_vanilla
+# Wev-vanilla-app
 Vanilla project of a full stack application.
 No framework used.
-Just JSPs.

 # About
 This is a project for the Database course